 A transition metal boride, it features exceptional hardness, a high melting point, and outstanding electrical conductivity.

 Titanium diboride is very hard.
 And the best: Because, unlike other coatings, TiB2 does not react with aluminum, no metal particles adhere to your tools.
 This ensures trouble-free machining.

 As a ceramic material, titanium diboride has to be compacted at high temperatures of between 1 700 and 2 000 °C. That is why we use hot pressing techniques to produce our targets and achieve at least 98 % of the theoretical density.

 Hard material titanium diboride coatings are applied to the tool using the magnetron sputtering process.
-For this type of application, Stanford Advanced Materials can supply pure ceramic TiB2 sputtering targets and bonded targets on molybdenum or copper backplates.
+For this type of application, Advanced Ceramic Materials (ACM) can supply pure ceramic TiB2 sputtering targets and bonded targets on molybdenum or copper backplates.
 These backplates make our bonded targets stable, breakage-resistant and easy to use.
 We generally use indium as our solder material.

 Advanced Ceramic Materials (ACM) supplies high-quality ceramics and related products to meet our customers’ R&D and production needs.
 Please visit https://www.preciseceramic.com/ for more information.